Real-Time Data Exchange (RTDE) Guide

 VECTOR6D |

-Input external wrench when using ft_rtde_input_enable builtin |
+Input external wrench when using ft_rtde_input_enable built-in |

 Robot Controller Outputs